Inside: Wacky holidays that will have you celebrating every single day!

 Crossword Puzzle Day – December 21

-I’m REALLY pushing Festival of Sleep in our house.
+I’m REALLY pushing the Festival of Sleep in our house.

 Some people kind of hate random holidays in general.
 There will always be that one person on Facebook causing a stink because “Wasn’t it just National Dog Day yesterday??”
 No, that was International Puppy Day.
 So let’s calm down and just find a dog to hug, k?